 Room 14 is another favorite haunt of either Mary or another ghost, and perhaps both!

 * The full apparition of Mary has been seen in room 14 as well.

 * A grayish light form moves around the room at night.

 * While staying in the room, some hotel guests have felt really sick, to the point of almost passing out.
 Then, a grayish light form appears to them, and gradually fades away.
 The guests then suddenly don’t feel sick anymore.

 * Four ghost hunters spent the night in Room 14.
-The next morning, they found a ring around the tub, that wasn’t there last night, as if some unseen entity took a bath.
-They had not used the tub at all.
+The next morning, they found a ring around the tub, that wasn’t there the night before, as if some unseen entity took a bath.
+They had not used the tub.

 Fraternal Order of Eagles

 Eagles Hall was created by linking/stitching together two old 1890s hotels